-Figure 7.
-Calibrating air sensor devices by colocating with reference monitor
+Figure 7: Calibrating air sensor devices by colocating with reference monitor

 Colocation Process of side-by-side comparison with a reference grade instrument.
 The air sensors and reference monitors are located next to each other.
 Calibration Process of adjusting the air sensor data with respect to a reference standard.
 Air sensors are calibrated by the manufacturer (factory calibration) and also in the field (by colocating with reference monitors) before a measurement campaign.
 Since sensor response may change with seasons, repeated calibrations are required for mid- to long-term projects.
-Some vendors offer "remote" or "cloud" calibration feature that may be misleading.
-See Figure 9 in Appendix to Data- correction learn more.
-Process of adjusting the data for other factors that may influence the air sensor response-for example, temperature, humidity, etc.
+Methods used to conduct 'remote' or 'cloud' calibration should be carefully assessed.
+See Figure A1 in Appendix to learn more.
+Data- correction Process of adjusting the data for other factors that may influence the air sensor response-for example, temperature, humidity, etc.

-Table 2.
-Definitions of commonly used terms in lowcost sensor quality assurance/quality control context: colocation, calibration and data correction.
+Table 2: Definitions of commonly used terms in lowcost sensor quality assurance/quality control context: colocation, calibration and data correction.